Stellar customer service can take the stress out of dealing with a claim.

 - Research your top insurers.
 You can find customer reviews on social media, forums and review sites.
 Scan those reviews to find out how customers rate each insurer’s claims processes and customer service.
 It’s also a good idea to check if the insurer uses a different underwriter.
 If they do, you’ll want to check those reviews, too.

 - Look at the price.
-Once you’ve narrowed down your list to a few policies that fit the bill, it’s time to compare prices.
+Once you’ve narrowed down your list to a few policies that fit the bill, it’s time to compare home insurance policy prices.
 Some insurers may have special offers in place, like your first month free.
-Some may also give you a discount if you have other insurance products with them, or if you agree to pay for a whole year’s worth of coverage in advance.
+Some may also give you a discount if you bundle other insurance products, or if you agree to pay for a whole year’s worth of coverage in advance.

 - Check the benefit limits.
 This is the maximum the insurer will pay you for any particular type of damage.
 You’ll want to make sure this is enough to cover your expenses if your property is damaged or destroyed.